- by Daniel

 How you sit on your bike as you ride also has a big impact on whether you get back pain from cycling or not.

-Because sitting with an unhealthy posture on the saddle creates strains and imbalances in your body.
+Because sitting with an unhealthy posture on the saddle creates pressure, strains, and imbalances within your body.

-So stay aware of your posture as you ride.
+So you need to stay aware of your posture as you ride.

-And some things that will help are to:
+And some things that will help with this are to:

 And this can lead to a muscle imbalance and weakness in your core muscles that are responsible for supporting your spine.

-Therefore it's vital to keep your core muscles strong alongside cycling.
+Therefore, it's vital that you keep your core muscles strong alongside cycling.

-Here's a video with some examples of the types of exercises you can do to help.:
+So check out the video above for some examples of the types of exercises you can do to help.

-And even though cycling strengthens your legs it is still a good idea to make sure they have a decent level of strength before you begin cycling regularly.
+And even though cycling strengthens your legs it's still a good idea to make sure your legs have a decent level of strength before you begin cycling regularly.

 As this will lower the risk of you picking up any new injuries as you begin to cycle.

-And WikiHow have an easy-to-follow article that goes into more depth on how to stay safe on your bike which you can find clicking here.
+And for more information check out this easy-to-follow article that goes into more depth on how to stay safe on your bike.

 So once you have found the right bike and know how to adopt a good riding posture are you good to go?

-Well as I mentioned in the previous section it's vital that you build good core and leg strength before beginning to cycle and maintain it as you progress.
+Well as I mentioned in the previous section it's vital that you build good levels of core and leg strength before beginning to cycle and maintain it as you progress.